RustyTake-Off/quick-aks/README.md

     ./deploy-quick-aks.ps1
     ```

-4. You can destroy the deployed cluster with these scripts.
+4. You can destroy the deployed AKS cluster with the destroy script.

     ```sh
     ./destroy-quick-aks.sh